 A while back we implemented cleaning rotas for communal spaces, like the bathrooms and staff areas.
 We’ve added duties to these rotas including sanitising handles and our clocking in machine.
 We’ve also replaced our daily morning huddles with a digital equivalent: morning bulletins in a dedicated Slack channel.

-Finally we’ve been educating our team from reputable sources like the NHS, passing on the advice and recommendations from professionals.
+Finally, we’ve been educating our team from reputable sources like the NHS, passing on the advice and recommendations from professionals.
 This includes the current advice on spotting symptoms, self-isolation, and social distancing.

 The aim of these measures is simply to help prevent the spread of anything, Coronavirus included.
-Good hygiene should be practiced whether there’s a current global pandemic or not, and whilst these steps will help they’re likely not going to be enough on their own.
+Good hygiene should be practised whether there’s a current global pandemic or not, and whilst these steps will help they’re likely not going to be enough on their own.

 The Inkthreadable Supply ChainWe aren’t experiencing any immediate challenges with regards to our supply chains.
 Whilst our catalogue relies on multiple manufactures and suppliers, the vast majority of the products we offer are currently in good supply in the UK.

 One or two products in our catalogue are manufactured in China and other high-risk areas, and so these products may be difficult to source if the current situation does not improve in the coming months.
 Stock for these products with UK distributors is high, and we’ve increased the volume we hold in stock in our own warehouse, so there is no cause for concern for these products just yet.
 If that changes we’ll be sure to let our customers know.

 The Inkthreadable ContingencyWhilst we’re currently in a strong position, we’re not taking things for granted.
 We have risk assessments in place which are reviewed each time the NHS and other reliable sources release updates.
 This allows us to keep an eye on the current situation, along with the best advice to follow as things change.